Kevin J. Manning Academic Center

 - The SoLVE (Solutions for Learning and Vibrant Education) Center.

 The SoLVE Center

 The SoLVE Center offers an innovative cooperative learning support program.
-First-year chemistry students attend required weekly SoLVE sessions while students in biology, organic chemistry, calculus, physics, and nursing chemistry are strongly encouraged to attend optional sessions.
-During the faculty-facilitated sessions, students work in groups of four to solve a problem based on course content using active learning to develop skills in problem solving, inquiry-based learning, team building, and integration of STEM (science, technology, engineering, and math) disciplines.
+First-year chemistry students attend required weekly SoLVE sessions while students in organic chemistry and physics are strongly encouraged to attend optional sessions.
+During the faculty-facilitated sessions, students work in small groups to solve a problem based on course content using active learning to develop skills in problem solving, inquiry-based learning, team building, and integration of STEM (science, technology, engineering, and math) disciplines.